Tinian Naval Base: Other facilities

 The Japanese roads on the island were too narrow for heavy construction vehicles, had inadequate drainage, and lacked shoulders.
 They were resurfaced with 8 in of pit coral, and drainage and shoulders were added.
 Due to the shape of the island and the grid layout of its roads bearing a resemblance to those of Manhattan, the streets were named after those of New York City.
 The Japanese town of Sunharon became known as the Village because its location corresponded to that of Greenwich Village, and the open area between North and West Fields became known as Central Park.
 Another 34 mi of new roads were built, with 22 ft roadways and 3 ft shoulders.

 Accommodation was constructed for 12,000 Seabees, 13,000 other navy personnel, and 21,500 Army personnel.
 A 100-bed tent hospital was erected in September 1944.
 The 600-bed Navy Base Hospital 19 opened in December.
 It was subsequently upgraded to a 1,000-bed hospital.
-The Army's 600-bed 374th Station Hospital opened in March 1945, and the 1,000-bed 48th Station Hospital hospital in June on the camp site of the 135th Naval Construction Battalion after it moved to Okinawa.
+The Army's 600-bed 374th Station Hospital opened in March 1945, and the 1,000-bed 48th Station Hospital in June on the camp site of the 135th Naval Construction Battalion after it moved to Okinawa.
 In August, the 4,000-bed 821st Hospital Center on the South Plateau was under nearing completion.